-I’ve been connected to the internet masses in one form of another for so long now, it’s hard to remember just how far back it goes.
-The beginnings of this website stems from a simple idea hatched many years ago, but to get the whole store, we need to travel back even further.
+I’ve been connected to the internet masses in one form or another for so long now, it’s hard to remember just how far back it goes.
+The beginnings of this website stem from a simple idea hatched many years ago, but to get the whole store, we need to travel back even further.

 A couple of Eve-Radio DJ’s decided that they were tired and fed up with some of the shit that was going on in the management side of Eve-Radio, and decided to branch out see about starting their own internet radio station.
 New Eden Radio (NER) was created and started hunting for new talent.
 I was one of the few popular Eve-Radio DJ’s asked to be a headliner, as well as maybe some lower management opportunities for the station.
 I accepted and transitioned over.
-After a few weeks of testing and figuring out the logistics of running an internet radio station NER went live.
-Keeping with the same DJ handle (Hijak) I created a new type of show focusing on a specific genre that I enjoyed listening to, and wanting to bring it to the masses.
-This show was called “The Ambient Adventures Show” and featured all chill-out, ambient and down tempo music.
-I enjoyed running this show a lot, but started to find it difficult since I had maintained my old Eve-Radio show time, early am UK, which meant a very late night in Canada.
-In the end I was forced to change my time slot and opted for an early morning on the weekend instead, which ended up being mid day UK time.
-This worked out well, and my show, and the station garnered a growing following.
+After a few weeks of testing and figuring out the logistics of running an internet radio station, NER went live.
+Keeping with the same DJ handle (Hijak) I created a new type of show focusing on a specific genre that I enjoyed listening to and wanting to bring it to the masses.
+This show was called “The Ambient Adventures Show” and featured all chill-out, ambient, and downtempo music.
+I enjoyed running this show a lot but started to find it difficult since I had maintained my old Eve-Radio show time, early am the UK, which meant a very late night in Canada.
+In the end, I was forced to change my time slot and opted for an early morning on the weekend instead, which ended up being midday UK time.
+This worked out well, and my show and the station garnered a growing following.

 At the time, the current owners and managers of NER had big plans to grow the station, and take it to the next level.
-More DJ’s were added to the roster, and plans were formed to start doing more things, like reviews and such to gain even more people listening to the station on a daily basis.
-The problem with this was, as staff were not paid, and this was totally voluntary, it was almost impossible to get any of the DJ’s to commit to doing more than their few hours a week for a show.
+More DJ’s were added to the roster, and plans were formed to start doing more things, like reviews and such to gain even more people listening to the station daily.
+The problem with this was, as the staff was not paid, and this was totally voluntary, it was almost impossible to get any of the DJ’s to commit to doing more than their few hours a week for a show.
 Over time this frustrated the management team to the breaking point and NER shut down in 2011 after 2 years of operating.

 The Birth of Something Beautiful

 Game-Refraction was an idea, that formed over a period of a few weeks.
 I was consistently getting press/media emails from past trips to PaxPrime as a member of NER.
-When attending PaxPrime, NER would setup press interviews with different game developers and we would record them for later use on the station.
+When attending PaxPrime, NER would set up press interviews with different game developers and we would record them for later use on the station.
 The first time we went was in 2009, 2010 it was great, and we gained a lot of attention doing live broadcasts from the convention.
-The press emails flowed plentiful afterwards, but as mentioned in the previous paragraph, they always ended up in the trash.
+The press emails flowed plentifully afterward, but as mentioned in the previous paragraph, they always ended up in the trash.

-Since going live, Game-Refraction has had over 3 million hits, and averages over 6,000 a day.
-We have expanded to cover more Games, Anime and Movies, Hardware and VR.
-We have also started attending several other conventions outside of Pax West, like the Calgary and Edmonton Expos.
+Since going live, Game-Refraction has had over 3 million hits and averages over 6,000 a day.
+We have expanded to cover more Games, Anime and Movies, Hardware, and VR.
+We have also started attending several other conventions outside of Pax West, as the Calgary and Edmonton Expos.
 I look back over the past year and a bit of Game-Refraction, and I can safely say I am proud of what we created.